juniorfintech/juniorfintech/README.md

 - 👋 Hi, I’m @juniorfintech
-- 👀 I’m interested in coding software developer
+- 👀 I’m interested in coding and software developer
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me brokerwalletaccount@accountant.com